RMHogervorst/rwethereyet/content/post/2020-03-25-ip-adress-ranges.md

 The number after the slash is somesort of mask that tells what part of the network is important.
 In fact it tells what bits are important from left to right but to understand how it works you have to do a bit of mental rotation.

-An IP-adress consists of groups seperated by the dot.
+An IP-adress consists of groups separated by the dot.
 But in 'reality' the internet works with bits.
 So every group is 8 bits (an octet) and can take a number between 0 and 255 which is 2 to the power of 8 $2^{8} = 256$ but computer scientists count from zero.

 so every octet is actually something like this: